recryptproject/qtumbook/part2/erc20-js.md

 ✔ confirm transfer
 ```

 > Note that we MUST specify the senderAddress using base58 address format.
 We'll fix this in the future.
-See: [qtumjs issues#2](https://github.com/qtumproject/qtumjs/issues/2)
+See: [recryptjs issues#2](https://github.com/recryptproject/recryptjs/issues/2)

 We can then verify that `9d74...9cc6` had indeed received the tokens: